gherardovarando/ImageJExtension/README.md

 # ImageJExtension

+This is an electrongui extension.
-This is an extension for [Atlas](https://github.com/ComputationalIntelligenceGroup/Atlas) application.
+This is an extension for MultiMap application.

 It uses ImageJ tool for performing some of the available image processing tasks (see [ImageJ documentation](https://imagej.nih.gov/ij/) for better understanding how this extension deals with this tool).